Mass Shootings Can Be Contagious, Research Shows

 "About half of the school shooters I've studied died by suicide in their attack," Peter Langman, a clinical psychologist in Allentown, Pa., told NPR earlier this year.
 "It's often a mix of severe depression and anguish and desperation driving them to end their own lives."

-Vulnerable individuals who are also angry and already considering violence — may read or watch the news of a mass shooting, and identify with the shooter and be inspired by them.
+Vulnerable individuals who are also angry and already considering violence may read or watch the news of a mass shooting and identify with the shooter and be inspired by them.

 "So a mass shooting happens and then vulnerable individuals who are actively suicidal and in crisis and hear about the shooting and see this as kind of a script that they could also follow," she says.